Home

 Material sets the practical ceiling.
 ABS and HIPS can be pushed to 3:1 with plug assist.
 PETG and polycarbonate peak around 2.5:1.
 Polypropylene should be kept under 1.5:1 — its narrow processing window makes consistent distribution at higher ratios very difficult.

 When the geometry pushes you above the practical limit for a single sheet, twin-sheet thermoforming is the answer.
 Two sheets formed simultaneously and fused together produce hollow double-wall structures without the thinning constraints of single-sheet forming.
+High draw ratios combined with uneven cooling are also the leading cause of post-demold warping — see why vacuum formed parts warp and how to fix it for a dedicated breakdown.

 Vacuum Vent Holes: Size, Placement, and Spacing